bgcarlisle/Numbat/docs/assignments.md

 used in this extraction, the reference set and individual reference within that reference set to extract.

-Assignments are added via the page found by clicking "Manage extraction assignments" from the Numbat menu.
+Assignments are added via the page found by clicking "Manage user assignments" from the Numbat menu.
 From this page, you will see a table containing all the reference sets in your Numbat instance, each with a "View" link.

 The "View" link leads to a page with a table containing one row per reference in the reference set in question, and a column for every